fedeghe/sort/README.md

 Here I will list the results of some test ran on different benchmarks.
 What matters here is the size of the input array, and its content.

-The strategy named _native_ in the tables below is the `Array.prototype.sort` function which turns surprisingly to **not** be the fastest solution.
+The strategy named _native_ in the tables below is the `Array.prototype.sort` function which turns surprisingly to **not** be the fastest solution (at least using the random generated array).
 For curiosity I also added _lodash_ using the _\_.sort\_by_ function.

 For a small graphical comparation, run `yarn extract && yarn serve` and then navigate to `http://127.0.0.1:3001`